fischa/aerleon/docs/user/generators/paloaltofw.md

 * for common keys see [common.md](common.md)

-* _destination-port::_ One or more service definition tokens.
-* _icmp-type::_ Specify icmp-type code to match, see section [ICMP TYPES](PolicyFormat#ICMP_TYPES.md) for list of valid arguments
-* _logging::_ Specify that this packet should be logged via syslog.
+* _logging_: Specify that this packet should be logged via syslog.
-* _owner::_ Owner of the term, used for organizational purposes.
+* _owner_: Owner of the term, used for organizational purposes.
-* _source-port::_ one or more service definition tokens.
-* _timeout::_ specify application timeout. (default 60)
+* _timeout_: specify application timeout. (default 60)

 ## Sub Tokens